20 UTEP faculty members named to list of world’s top researchers - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — A crash involving two cars sends one person to the hospital with serious injuries Saturday morning according to the El Paso Fire Department Dispatch.
 The crash happened on Piedras Street and San Jose Avenue in central El Paso around 10 a.m., dispatch added.
 No...

-Far east El Paso dog attack captured on video; victims upset with police response time
+Dog attack in far east El Paso caught on video; victims upset with police response time

 3 cars involved in crash on I-10 east at Viscount